Unlock promotions, career opportunities, and extra income with Python.

 Course Wrap-Up and Next Steps

-Whether you were writing code every day or missed a few, making it through the cohort is no easy feat.
-So, in this final call, we will recap everything we learned and discuss how you can take the next steps to continue your Python journey!
+Whether you were writing code every day or missed a few, making it through the course is no easy feat.
+So, in this final module, we will recap everything we learned and discuss how you can take the next steps to continue your Python journey!

 This was by far the best trading class I have ever taken.